-Ice Skating Party: a homemade ice skating rink gets ready for fun with Nordic inspired decor, hot chocolate and cookies.
+This Ice Skating Party on our own little homemade ice skating rink was so much fun with simple Nordic inspired decor, and skating snacks of hot chocolate and cookies.

 In these cold January days, what could be more perfect than an ice skating party on a homemade backyard ice skating rink?
 We have been working on a little ice skating rink that is a loop in the forest behind our house.